 The festival organizers have put together over 25 different discussions, each conducted by a panel of scholars and literary and theater professionals covering a wide variety of topics.
 Areas of focus include modern-day issues, as well as Southern/New Orleans-based subject matter and scholarly discussions on the life and works of the famed playwright for which the festival is named after.

 The variety of theater productions would not be possible without the venues, actors, playwrights, and theater companies that partner with The Tennessee Williams/New Orleans Literary Festival.
-This year, there will be three full-length productions and performances in conjunction with the festival, each put on by a different partnering theater group.

 Whether it’s the writing, the community, or just Tennessee Williams himself, there is nothing to lack during this five-day festival.
 See the full schedule online here.